Prafull37/ToExploreMore/JS/prototype_intro.md

 ### To-DO
 1.)
-What is the difference between java class and javascript class (show changing on prototype, impacts linked creation) ?  --> last
+What is the difference between java class and javascript class and inheritance(show changing on prototype, impacts linked creation) ?  --> last
 2.)
 What happen with <code>this</code> when we try to access from somewhere?
 3.)
 Prototypes on function or with new Consturctor ? --> upcoming 4.)
 Does arrow function does have <code>prototype</code> ?